Summer Botwe at the PrettyLittleThing Marketplace launch

 Barber said that the “majority” of fast fashion brands are not truly committed to sustainability, but rather want to put money into looking like “they’re doing the right thing instead of simply transforming their business model and the way in which they produce clothing”.

-Barber and Charlton said that our culture of over-consumption and the proliferation of fast fashion go hand-in-hand.
+Barber and Carlton said that our culture of over-consumption and the proliferation of fast fashion go hand-in-hand.

 Barber added that fast fashion brands need to “focus on scaling back their production and creating better long-lasting products”, which would reduce the amount of waste being produced by the industry.